bitst0rm-pub/Formatter/README.md

         "OLALA": ["$HOME/.cabal/bin:$PATH", "~/.olala/bin:$PATH"]
     },

-    // This option addresses the syntaxes conflict described in "format_on_save".
+    // This option resolves the syntax conflicts described in "format_on_save".
-    // It serves as a takeover and only applies to the following options:
+    // It acts as an override and only applies to the following options:
     // 1. "format_on_save"
     // 2. "format_on_paste"
     // Syntaxes in this option always take precedence over the syntaxes specified there.